Friends

 Matthew Bonvento is an Assistant Professor of Nautical Science at the Merchant Marine Academy where he enjoys teaching Seamanship, Navigation, and business.

-He is the author of From The Galley: Stories and Recipes from American Mariners.
+He is a co-author of a Maritime Firefighting published by Cornell Maritime Press and the author of From The Galley: Stories and Recipes from American Mariners.
 He holds a B.S. in Marine Transportation and M.S. in International Transportation Management.
 Before coming to USMMA Matthew worked as the Regulatory and Safety Compliance Manager at Vanuatu Maritime Services post sailing as Chief Mate.

 ☆ ☆ ☆